 You know the saying, “Nobody’s perfect”?
 It holds true for high-yield savings accounts, too.
 These accounts may not suit your needs for a couple of key reasons.

-• While the interest is higher than your standard savings account, it’s probably not going to be able to compete with other financial products for long-term savings, like retirement.
+• While the interest is higher than your standard savings account, it may not be able to compete with other financial products (such as stocks) for long-term savings, like retirement.
 In fact, it may not even keep pace with inflation.
 So if you are able to take some time and take on a degree of risk, you may be better off with stocks or mutual funds to reach some financial goals.

 • More restrictions and/or requirements may be part of the package.
 For instance, you may need to deposit or keep a certain amount of money in the account, especially for those high-yield accounts offered by traditional banks.
 Or might need to set up direct deposit or automate bill payment.

 • Less access may be an issue.
 It may take more steps and/or more time (perhaps a couple of days) to transfer funds when you have a high-yield savings account.

 What to Look For in a High-Yield Savings Account

 Ready to explore high-yield savings accounts a bit further?
 Here are a few things to look for (and to look out for) when considering a high-yield account.

 One of the most important factors to look for in a savings account, the APY is how much you’ll earn in returns in one year.
 Some accounts will specify that the currently advertised rate is only available for an initial period of time, so that can be something to keep in mind.

 Required Initial Deposit

 Many high-yield savings accounts require a minimum opening deposit.
 If that’s the case, you’ll want to make sure you are comfortable depositing that much at the outset.